Helen McEntee defends role in appointment of Séamus Woulfe amid Dáil questions

 Staunch defence

-In the Dáil session on Thursday, Ms McEntee staunchly defended her action in the appointment of Mr Justice Woulfe to the Supreme Court.
+Speaking in the Dáil on Thursday before the direct questions and answers portion, Ms McEntee staunchly defended her action in the appointment of Mr Justice Woulfe to the Supreme Court.

 She said the Government takes such a responsibility seriously and “our objective at all times is to propose the best person to fill each judicial vacancy.
 I can assure the House that was also the case when the Government decided to nominate Séamus Woulfe SC to the Supreme Court.”